kd291009/ChessOnline/ChessOnline/OnlineChess.md

 </details>

-### You can create a new user if you haven't got an account.
+### The Create User button let's you create a new user.
 <details><summary>Create user</summary>

 ![CreateUser](https://github.com/kd291009/ChessOnline/blob/master/ChessOnline/Images/CreateUser.png)

   </details>

-### This is the empty chess board that appears if you click on the play button on the menu bar.
+### This is the empty chess board that appears if you click on the Play button on the menu bar.
 <details><summary>Empty board</summary>

 ![Empty Board](https://github.com/kd291009/ChessOnline/blob/master/ChessOnline/Images/EmptyBoard.png)